PaulDuvall/greateightgoals/docs/prompts.md

 By placing this file in the docs/ folder, anyone can quickly reference and execute a request (for instance, via a generative AI tool or specialized diagramming system) to produce updated diagrams.

 Below is the updated, fully automated prompt that leverages GitHub repository variables.
-The one-step script deploys the CloudFormation stack, retrieves the IAM Role ARN, and automatically sets the GitHub repository variable (`AWS_ROLE_TO_ASSUME`) via the GitHub API.
+The one-step script deploys the CloudFormation stack, retrieves the IAM Role ARN, and automatically sets the GitHub repository variable (`GHA_OIDC_ROLE_ARN`) via the GitHub API.

 ---